Canto IV – The Valley

 and knew its packed and balanced peaks

-contained the kernel of the oldest tale;
+contained a kernel of the oldest tale;

 they knocked their heads and penned their